-Students may contact the Registrar by visiting the College or by calling (615) 327-3927.
+Students may contact the Registrar by visiting the College, by calling (615) 327-3927, or by email at moffitt@guptoncollege.edu.

 Documentation within the last three years must include the following items of information:

 - A definitive diagnosis and the associated limitations. - A letter from a certified practitioner outlining specific educational and/or environmental recommendations